stackroute/calvin-communities/README.md

 ### Node.js and Tools

-- Get [Node.js][node].
+- Get Node v8 or above from here [Node.js][node].
 - Install the tool dependencies: `npm install`

+### Angular CLI
+- Install Angular CLI, follow instructuions at https://cli.angular.io

 ### Docker
 - You can download required docker & docker-compose versions from [here](https://www.docker.com),  according to your host system OS.

+# Deploying or Running the App

+You can run the app locally or as a fully dockerized set of containers, below explained how to deploy as a Dockerized set of containers.

 # Steps to Dockerize this app

+Clone the project locally, ensure all pre-requisites are installed

 ## step-0 Building angular code

-- Before Dockerizing the App, we need to build the angular code for admin panel with this command  'npm run build'
+- Before Dockerizing the App, we need to build the angular code on the local or host machine
+- Angular code provide Admin panel UI
+- To build the angualr code, please run command `npm run build`
+- once the build is complete, verify if `dist` folder is created, which will have built code and gets baked into docker images in the next steps.

-## step-1 dockerizing the app
+## step-1 dockerize the app

+- Need to build the docker image for the app
--  To Dockerize this app including all the services, use command 'docker-compose up' (prefix 'sudo', if required). it will do the following for you :
+- To build the image, use command `docker-compose build` (prefix `sudo`, if required)

-1. Copy all the code.
-2. Install all the dependencies.
-3. Copy Angular Build we did in step 0.
-4. Run 'www' (Backend Code) on port 3000.
-5. Run 'Cassandra DB' on port 9042.
-6. Run 'ZooKeeper' on port 2181.
-7. Run 'Kafka' on port 9092.
-8. Run 'Redis' on port 6379.
-9. Run 'Notifications' service.
-10. Run 'Counter Manager' service.
-11. Run 'Member Reverse Lookup' service.
-12. Run 'Tools Reverse Lookup' service.
-13. Run 'ToolSink' Service.
+- Once the build is completed successfully, run the command `docker images` and see if the new image names you can see as per the image names given in the `docker-compose.yml` file

+## step-2 run the dockerized app
-For Smooth working of your dockerized app, keep above mentioned ports free on your Host Machine OR
-Change the ports for the services in 'docker-compose.yml' as per your need.
+- Ensure, ports [`3000`, `9042`, `2181`, `9092`, `6379`] are free on your Host Machine OR change the ports for the services in `docker-compose.yml` as per your need before running the app
+- Use command `docker-compose up` to run the app in foreground and command `docker-compose up -d` to run in background
+- Assuming now the services are up, you can view the logs using command `docker-compose logs -f --tail=1` to see the running log
+- Please refer docker-compose reference to check other useful commands on viewing the logs in more advanced way

+Above steps should ensure the app is running and now you should be able to access th UI from http://localhost:3000 and API from http://localhost:3000/api/v1/

+Refer the API documentation from [here](https://github.com/stackroute/calvin-communities/wiki)

+# Running services locally

-# Prerequisites for running all Micro Services Individually.
+## Prerequisites for running all Micro Services individually and locally

 - Get Cassandra DB from [here](http://cassandra.apache.org/download/) .
 - Get Apache Zookeeper from [here](https://zookeeper.apache.org/) .